timothyas/xesn/docs/methods.rst

-In applications that have high dimensional system states, it becomes necessary to employ a parallelization strategy to distribute the target and hidden states across many semi-independent networks. xesn accomplishes this with a generalization of the algorithm introduced by :cite:t:`pathak_model-free_2018`, where we use
+In applications that have high dimensional system states, it becomes necessary to employ a parallelization strategy to distribute the target and hidden states across many semi-independent networks.
+:class:`xesn.LazyESN` accomplishes this with a generalization of the algorithm introduced by :cite:t:`pathak_model-free_2018`, where we use
 `dask <https://www.dask.org/>`_ to parallelize the computations.

+The :class:`xesn.LazyESN` architecture inherits most of its functionality from :class:`xesn.ESN`.
+The key difference between the two is how they interact with the underlying data they're working with.
+While the standard ESN had a single network, :class:`LazyESN` distributes multiple networks to different subdomains of a single dataset.
+This process is described with an example below.

 Example: SQG Turbulence Dataset
 -------------------------------